-- Section 2.
-Employer-paid coverage for life insurance and Employer payments toward coverage for health benefits as provided in Articles 16 and 17 will continue for the period of time the employee is on family care leave under Section 1 of this Article. - Section 3.
-Upon request of the employee, an extension of up to an additional six months of leave without pay shall be granted provided the employee provides proof of the family member's continuing illness or disability.
-The extension shall be without benefits and shall be contiguous to the termination of the initial six months of leave without pay with benefits.
-It shall not be used on an intermittent or reduced-time basis. - Section 4.
-If eligible for paid sick leave, an employee shall be required to use applicable accrued paid sick leave upon commencement of family care leave without pay.
-Such sick leave used will run concurrently with and reduce the six month entitlement to leave without pay with benefits.
-Employees will not be required to use annual, personal, compensatory, or holiday leave upon commencement of leave without pay; however, if annual, personal compensatory, or holiday leave is used, it also will run concurrently with and reduce such entitlement. - Section 5.
-During the first six months of absence under Section 1 of this Article, an employee shall have the right to return to the same position in the same classification held before going on family care leave, or to an equivalent position with regard to pay and skill intends to fill.
+Section 5.
+During the first six months of absence under Section 1 of this Article, an employee shall have the right to return to the same position in the same classification held before going on family care leave, or to an equivalent position with regard to pay and skill

+During any extension period, under Section 3 of this Article, the employee, upon written request to return to work, shall be offered a position in the same classification and seniority unit for which a vacancy exists and to which there are no seniority claims and which the agency intends to fill.
 If such a position is not available, the employee shall be offered, during the remainder of the six month period, any position in the same classification, in a lower classification in the same classification series, or a position previously held, within the seniority unit, for which a vacancy exists and to which there are no seniority claims and which the agency intends to fill.
 If the employee refuses an offer of a position in the same classification, the employee's rights under this Section shall terminate.
-If the employee accepts a position in a lower classification or a position previously held, the employee will be offered a position in the same classification if there is a vacancy in that classification during the remainder of the six month period in the seniority unit, provided there are no seniority claims to the position, and the agency intends to fill the position.
+If the employee accepts a position in the same classification in the same classification, the employee's rights under this Section shall terminate.
+If the employee accepts a position in the same classification or a position previously held, the employee will be offered a position in the same classification if there is a vacancy in that classification during the remainder of the six month period in the seniority unit, provided there are no seniority claims to the position, and the agency intends to fill the position.